ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/settings/replication.markdown

 {WARNING:Warning}

 This is not recommended if your database already contain documents.
+In case you decided to do it anyway, there will be a side effect where replication info will be missing from the document's metadata until you "touch" the document again.
 For more information read about influence on metadata in [Advanced replication details](../../../server/kb/advanced-replication-details).

 {WARNING/}